brpandey/leetcode-notes/sys-design/hacking/28_messaging_persistent_storage.md

 * Users can retrieve past messages on-demand, they can also restore messages to a new device

 #### Requirements:
-* The system should have high availability and low latency, messages should bedelivered within a few seconds.
+* The system should have high availability and low latency, messages should be delivered within a few seconds.
 * Tracks and displays user status: **online, offline, and last seen**.
 * Tracks and displays message status: **sent, delivered, and read**.
 * Has high consistency and reliability, messages that are not delivered should be **retried**